flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 # blood glucose threshold below which we detect the onset of hypoglycemia, in mg/dL
 blood_glucose_threshold = 54

-# minimum length of a hypoglycemic episode, in minutes
+# minimum length of a hypoglycemic event, in minutes
 episode_duration_threshold = 15

 # generate some dummy data